Sialitech/label-siali/docs/source/guide/install.md

 Migration scripts run when you upgrade to version 1.0.0 from version 0.9.1 or earlier.

-To make sure an existing project gets migrated, when you [start Label Studio](start.html), run the following command:
+To make sure an existing project gets migrated, when you [start Siali Label](start.html), run the following command:

 ```bash
 label-studio start path/to/old/project